mayankagarwals/Indexable-Skip-List/Readme.md

 If you are using a user defined type, make sure to support the above operations.
 An example has been provided in src/client.cpp.

- Details about the data structure can be found in the attached pdf.

 The project includes a makefile.
 Run `make` to compile the program and then `./a.out` to run the program.